RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 ## How to apply

+Application for Google Summer of Code 2026 is now closed.
+See official [Google Summer of Code site](https://summerofcode.withgoogle.com/).

 Rocket.Chat is proud to be a participating mentoring open source organization for [Google Summer of Code 2026](https://summerofcode.withgoogle.com/). helping to usher in a new generation of global open source contributors and enthusiasts.

-Join our [Google Summer of Code 2026 Team ](https://open.rocket.chat/channel/opensource2026) and introduce yourself to the rapidly growing community of 1225+ right now!
+Join our [Google Summer of Code 2026 Team ](https://open.rocket.chat/channel/opensource2026) and introduce yourself to the rapidly growing community of 1580+ right now!

 For timeline, see [Official Google Summer of Code 2026](https://developers.google.com/open-source/gsoc/timeline) Timeline for more details.